 I have maintained a private therapy practice in San Diego since 1999.
 I have a centrally located, modern office in the heart of Mission Valley with disability access and free parking.

 In addition to the in-depth education and experience required by all Marriage and Family Therapists, I have received advanced postgraduate training in Washington, D.C. and San Diego.
-I am a frequent guest lecturer at Alliant University and a CAMFT approved supervisor.
-I have extensive experience assisting clients who want relief from:
+I have been a guest lecturer at Alliant University and am a CAMFT approved supervisor.
+I have extensive experience assisting clients who want to address:

 - Marital and couple issues

 - Anxiety, depression, and other emotional problems

 - Family conflict

 During your first visit I will take a detailed history of your presenting concerns and talk with you about my approach.
 Appointments are 55 minutes and most clients meet with me every other week, or more or less frequently as needed.

 I view individual and relationship problems through the lens of family systems theory.
 It is my belief that the ability to identify and modify the part self plays in the patterned behavior of the family is the cornerstone of any effort to improve one’s quality of life..

 Why Bowen Family Systems Therapy